Pulmonary and Critical Care Medicine

 2016-17 Best Hospitals.
 Rankings are based on measurable achievements in quality, patient safety, nursing excellence and other best patient care indicators.
-This is our fifth consecutive year to achieve the honor.
+This is our sixth consecutive year to achieve the honor.

 Our physicians are the region's leaders in treating patients with pulmonary hypertension.
 We also have the only adult cystic fibrosis center in the Kansas City metropolitan area.